 Griffith is a medium-sized town located in the state of Indiana.
 With a population of 16,057 people and three constituent neighborhoods, Griffith is the 51st largest community in Indiana.

 Unlike some towns, Griffith isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Griffith are a mix of both white- and blue-collar jobs.
-Overall, Griffith is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Griffith who work in office and administrative support (14.34%), sales jobs (10.12%), and food service (8.51%).
+Overall, Griffith is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Griffith who work in office and administrative support (15.56%), management occupations (9.31%), and sales jobs (8.90%).

-The per capita income in Griffith in 2010 was $24,824, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $99,296 for a family of four.
+The per capita income in Griffith in 2010 was $29,914, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $119,656 for a family of four.
 However, Griffith contains both very wealthy and poor people as well.

-Griffith is a very ethnically-diverse town.
+Griffith is an extremely ethnically-diverse town.
 The people who call Griffith home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Griffith residents report their race to be White, followed by Black or African-American.
 Griffith also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.22% of the town’s residents.
-Important ancestries of people in Griffith include Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 14.78% of the town’s residents.
+Important ancestries of people in Griffith include German, Polish, Irish, Dutch, and English.

 The most common language spoken in Griffith is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.